 But we think that while accumulating a stock over three or four instalments is fine, taking the SIP route doesn’t work as well for stocks as it does for mutual funds.

 Equity SIP calculators on brokerage websites draw you in with some alluring statistics on how SIPs in ‘quality’ stocks beat the markets and delivered stupendous returns in the last 1, 3 or 5 years.

 For instance, you’re told that you just had to run a 36-month SIP in Bajaj Finance to earn an XIRR return of over 45% per cent (as of February 4, 2021) while similar SIPs in the Sensex earned just 21%.

 But such calculations are loaded with the hindsight bias that comes from knowing precisely which stocks have delivered blockbuster returns in the last few years.
-Had you chosen Axis Bank or SBI – both bluechip alternatives – for SIPs at the same time, you’d have made a 16% or 13 % return respectively, severely underperforming Sensex returns.
+Had you chosen Axis Bank or SBI – both bluechip alternatives – for SIPs at the same time (over the above-said period), you’d have made a 16% or 13 % return respectively, severely underperforming Sensex returns.

 To have outperformed the Sensex by such a big margin, you should’ve known, back in February 2018, that Bajaj Finance, despite being a NBFC engaged in unsecured lending, was going to ride the retail loan wave and beat even private banks hollow on loan growth, with good asset quality, over the next three years.
 You should also have been willing to pay a premium valuation of about 5-7 times book value to own the stock.